arenekosreal/deepin-KernelConfig/README.md

 - Restart, in the boot menu, choose the second option, you will find three new options contains word `custom`, choose the first one of these options (no `systemd` or `recovery` in it name).
 - Wait until your system shows you login screen, login normally, execute `uname -a` in the terminal and you will find your new kernel was loaded successfully.
 ## I don't want to compile a custom kernel, but I want to try any new feature of a new kernel, what should I do?
+Here are two ways:
-Go to ubuntu ppa source ([here](https://kernel.ubuntu.com/~kernel-ppa/mainline/)), download kernel which you need, install these `.deb` files you have downloaded and restart system, then, you can find new kernel in boot menu like you install your custom version from here.
+1. Go to ubuntu ppa source ([here](https://kernel.ubuntu.com/~kernel-ppa/mainline/)), download kernel which you need, install these `.deb` files you have downloaded and restart system, then, you can find new kernel in boot menu like you install your custom version from here.
 For most people, I suggest choosing the 'generic' kernel version.
 You can google `the difference between lowlatency and generic` to find more.
+2. Download `.deb` files in the [release](https://github.com/zhanghua000/deepin-KernelConfig/releases), install them to your system and restart system, then, you can find new kernel in boot menu.

 **Note:**
 - Backup your files before installing kernel!!!
 It may break your system and you will spend more enegy on fixing it.